DataFire/Integrations/integrations/generated/azure_hdinsight_extensions/README.md

 ### ClusterMonitoringResponse
 * ClusterMonitoringResponse `object`: The Operations Management Suite (OMS) status response
-  * ClusterMonitoringEnabled `boolean`: The status of the Operations Management Suite (OMS) on the HDInsight cluster.
+  * clusterMonitoringEnabled `boolean`: The status of the Operations Management Suite (OMS) on the HDInsight cluster.
-  * WorkspaceId `string`: The workspace ID of the Operations Management Suite (OMS) on the HDInsight cluster.
+  * workspaceId `string`: The workspace ID of the Operations Management Suite (OMS) on the HDInsight cluster.

 ### Extension
 * Extension `object`: Cluster monitoring extensions